PREVIOUS: Childhood Play – Forms, #1

 • experiment with language, use new words or word-combinations to express ideas, concepts, dreams, emotions & histories

-• stretch the imagination to create beyond the here and now
+• stretch the imagination to create ideas & stories beyond the here-&-now

-Narrative P – storytelling is how most kids love to learn, & is considered the unit of human understanding, so is important to healthy early development.
+Narrative P – storytelling is how most kids love to learn, & is considered the unit of human understanding, so it’s important to healthy early development.

 It teaches about other places & societies, develops the intellect, makes sense of the world & one’s particular place in it, passing on tradition while indirectly teaching social mores & values.